dunz0r/sppd/README.md

 	sppd.py <url> <destinationfile>

-It is currently hardcode to use the highest quality, but a quality selection option will come in the future.
+It is currently hardcoded to use the highest quality, but a quality selection option will come in the future.

 ## Dependencies
 requests